damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/4. Manufacturing/Manufactured workpiece/README.md

 ## **How to document a manufacturing process a workpiece?**

-*Documentation of manufactured workpieces consists of*
+*Documentation of manufactured workpieces consists of:*

 ### *1. Bill of material (BOM)*
 <details>